-Stage 1 When loans are first recognized, the Bank recognizes an allowance based on 12mECLs.
-Stage 1 loans also include facilities where the credit risk has improved, and the loan has been reclassified from Stage 2.
+When loans are first recognized, the Bank recognizes an allowance based on 12mECLs.
+Stage 1 loans also include facilities where Stage 1 the credit risk has improved, and the loan has been reclassified from Stage 2.

-Stage 2 Where a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
+Where a loan has shown a significant increase in credit risk since origination, the Bank records an allowance for the LTECLs.
+Stage 2

 Stage 2 loans also include facilities, where the credit risk has improved, and the loan has been reclassified from Stage 3.

-Stage 3 Loans considered credit-impaired.
-The Bank records an allowance for that are credit impaired on initial recognition.
-POCI assets are recorded at fair value at original recognition and interest income is subsequently recognized based on credit-adjusted EIR.
-ECLs are only recognized or released to the extent that there is subsequent change in the expected credit losses.
+Loans considered credit-impaired.
+The Bank records an allowance for LTECLS.
+Stage 3 assets are recorded at fair value at original recognition and interest income is subsequently recognized based on credit-adjusted